syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 ## Map data into SfHeatMap

-Now data is ready, next we need to configure data source and map rows and columns to visualize.
+Now the data is ready, the next step is to configure the data source and map rows and columns for visualization.

-* Prepare ItemsMapping add it in resource.
+* Prepare the [ItemsMapping](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.HeatMap.ItemsMapping.html) and add it to the resources, as shown in the following code:

 {% capture codesnippet1 %}
 {% highlight xaml %}